lsr1/wb2s-to-esp12/README.md

 Despite the verbosity of the README, it assumes that you know how to solder and some basic eletronics.
 Some things here are weirdly specific, while some are infuriating generic (assuming a lot of knowhow).

 ## Preamble (Why)
-A friend of a friend had LED lights built into his house, and the electrician wired them to a normal mains switch.
+A friend of a friend had WiFi enabled LED lights built into his house, and the electrician wired them to a normal mains switch.
 Every time he turned them on, 10+ lights got power and tried to connect to the WiFi AP.
 Some of them didn't get a connection and - default error behavour - started flashing.
 We (naively) just wanted to reflash [ESPHome](https://esphome.io/) (or [Tasmota](https://tasmota.github.io/docs/)), just to discover after opening the controller/PSU that no ESP but a WB2S module was built in - and those can't be flashed (yet?).
 Bummer!

 Long story short: We compared the voltages and signal pins - turns out these fit to an ESP!
 Since the module size reminded me of an ESP12 (and b/c I am a lazy person) I figured I'd just create a passive PCB with similar size as drop-in replacement.